mlabs-haskell/hydra-auction-onchain/docs/spec.md

 `auctionTN` (auction state token),
 `auctionMetadataTN` (auction metadata token), and `standingBidTN` (standing bid token).
-- The auction metadata token is sent to the auction metadata validator.
+- The auction metadata token is sent to the auction metadata validator within the only output.
+- The auction info datum contains an auction ID that matches policy's own currency symbol.
+- The auction metadata record contains valid auction terms.

 ```mermaid
 flowchart LR